Cisija/Bluffing-Game/README.md

 # Entertaining Spice Pretending (ESP) - A Two-Player Card Game

-Welcome to **Entertaining Spice Pretending (ESP)**, a thrilling two-player card game inspired by the original card game [Spicy](<https://en.wikipedia.org/wiki/Spicy_(Kartenspiel)>).
+Welcome to **Entertaining Spice Pretending (ESP)**, a thrilling two-player card game inspired by the original card game Spicy.
 This project was implemented as part of a university assignment and demonstrates proficiency in memory management, file I/O, and linked data structures.

 ---